Lackey deals, Rizzo leads offense as Cubs beat Pirates 7-1

+Anthony Rizzo hardly looks like a typical leadoff hitter.
+The Chicago Cubs' 6-foot-3, 240-pound first baseman isn't much of a stolen base threat and he doesn't exactly motor down the line.
+But there's more than one way to challenge opposing pitchers, and Rizzo has done just that when batting first.
-John Lackey and three relievers combined on a three-hitter, and Anthony Rizzo homered among his three hits to lead the Chicago Cubs past the Pittsburgh Pirates 7-1 on Sunday.

-The defending World Series champions took two of three in Pittsburgh and improved to 34-34 this season.
+Against the Pirates on Sunday, Rizzo homered among his three hits to lead Chicago to a 7-1 victory.
+The defending World Series champions took two of three in Pittsburgh and improved to 34-34.

-Lackey (5-7) allowed two hits and struck out four over six innings.
-Carl Edwards Jr., Hector Rondon and Brian Duensing finished up for the Cubs.

-Batting leadoff, Rizzo doubled and scored in the first, singled and scored in the third and hit a two-run homer in the seventh.
+Rizzo opened the game with a double and scored in the first inning.
+He singled and scored in the third, then hit a two-run homer in the seventh.
 The home run was Rizzo's 16th of the year, surpassing Kris Bryant for the team lead.

+"He was just locating," Pittsburgh shortstop Jordy Mercer said.
+"His fastball was really good.
+He doesn't throw as hard as he used to, but it doesn't matter if you locate.
+If you locate consistently and make guys expand a little bit when you need to, that always works."

+Carl Edwards Jr., Hector Rondon and Brian Duensing completed the three-hitter for the Cubs.

-Willson Contreras drove in three runs with a pair of doubles.
-John Jay had three hits with an RBI and scored twice.
+Willson Contreras drove in three runs with a pair of doubles, and John Jay had three hits with an RBI and scored twice.
+Ian Happ added a solo homer in the ninth, his eighth of the season.

 The first four Chicago runs came against Jameson Taillon (3-2), who made his second start since returning from surgery to treat testicular cancer.
 Taillon gave up eight hits in five innings while striking out four.

-Ian Happ added a solo homer in the ninth, his eighth of the season.

-Jordy Mercer homered leading off the fifth for the Pirates.
+Mercer homered leading off the fifth.

 TRAINER'S ROOM